EskiNott/Unity-Simple-Timer/README.md

-Here is a README.md for a Unity Simple Timer project based on the provided code:

 # Unity Simple Timer

 This is a simple timer utility for Unity.
 It allows you to create and control timer objects in your Unity projects.